basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 The query is given as a list of phases, each phase being of the form `{PhaseType:{...spec...}}`.
 Valid `{PhaseType}` values are "map", "reduce", and "link".

-Every phase spec may include a `keep` field, which must have a boolean value: `true` means that the results of this phase should be included in the final result of the map/reduce, `false` means the results of this phase should be used only by the next phase.
-Omitting the `keep` field accepts its default value, which is `false` for all phases except the final phase (Riak assumes that you were most interested in the results of the last phase of your map/reduce query).
+Every phase spec may include a `keep` field, which must have a boolean value: `true` means that the results of this phase should be included in the final result of the MapReduce, `false` means the results of this phase should be used only by the next phase.
+Omitting the `keep` field accepts its default value, which is `false` for all phases except the final phase (Riak assumes that you were most interested in the results of the last phase of your MapReduce query).

 ##### Map